candelibas/thecullinguide/README.md

 * Add Loading Bar
 * Builds: Create page, fill contents
 * Add Virtual List for the items and images for lazy load
-* Add hardware back button(it will be available when ionic beta.5 comes)
 * Change map for better quality

 ## Download